xjpvictor/mellery/README.md

 This is a simple photo gallery written with PHP.
 All information and image files are stored on [box.com][b] and retrieved using the API provided.

+This branch "box" has ceased developing.
+Newer versions will be using local storage and will be pushed to branch "master".

 ## Features ##

 ### Cache ###